leoddias/college-projects/README.md

 # College Projects
 This repository was created with the purpose to store my projects that was developed during my time in the college.
-All those projects is just for educational purposes only.
+All those projects is just for educational purposes only, without concern about code quality.
 I want to thanks all my college mates, my teachers and everyone who belive in me, this files mean a lot to me, even if they are simple projects and with poorly written code, I love them all!!!!!

 # DOSnake
 A simple game developed in C in the first period of the university PUC Minas Poços de Caldas